7eRoM/tutorials/Verifying Embedded PE Signature/README.md

 ### SEQUENCE

 Represents a sequence of ordered elements, similar to a struct in programming languages.
 It is a constructed type, meaning it contains other ASN.1 types.
+The term *SEQUENCE* in ASN.1 is equivalent to a *struct* in C++.

 Example:
 ```ASN.1